jtdaugherty/brick/docs/guide.rst

 Border-joining works by iteratively *redrawing* the edges of widgets as those edges come into contact with other widgets during rendering.
-If the adjacent edge locations of two widgets both use joinable borders, the Brick will re-draw one of the characters to so that it connects seamlessly with the adjacent border.
+If the adjacent edge locations of two widgets both use joinable borders, the Brick will re-draw one of the characters so that it connects seamlessly with the adjacent border.

 How Joining Works